-The un-brie-lievable demand for Australian cheese
+Growing demand for Australian cheese

-“What we thought was a COVID trend hasn’t slowed down.
-Since then we’ve had to open distribution in Geelong to be closer to the source and produce fewer food miles,” he says.
+“What we thought was a COVID trend hasn’t slowed down,” he says.
+“Since then, we’ve had to open distribution in Geelong to be closer to the source and produce fewer food miles.

-“COVID came along when Australia was already primed to support local, and Australian cheeses have never been better,” he says.
-“The response has been fantastic and it’s growing every month.
-It’s not about competing with cheese from France or about who makes the best French-style cheese, but celebrating what we have here at home.”
+“COVID came along when Australia was already primed to support local,” he says.
+“And Australian cheese has never been better.
+The response has been fantastic and it’s growing every month.
+It’s not about competing with cheese from France or about who makes the best French-style cheese.
+It’s about celebrating what we have here at home.”

-“I realised there were no workshops for anyone who wanted to learn so I just started,” Allen says.
-“This is all the stuff we should be making at home.
-It’s really easy, but not many people know how to do it.”
+“I realised there were no workshops for people who wanted to learn,” she says.
+“So I started.
+This is stuff we should be making at home.
+It’s easy, but not many know how.”

 Allen teaches people how to make everything from a fresh curd and halloumi that’s ripe for pan-frying to a creamy burrata begging to be split open.
-And she believes the secret to great cheese is simple: “Really good milk; it’s the main ingredient,” she says.
+And she believes the secret to great cheese is simple.
+“Really good milk; it’s the main ingredient,” she says.

 How to create the perfect cheeseboard

-• For presentation, stick to odd numbers and choose different shapes and colours.
+1. For presentation, stick to odd numbers and choose different shapes and colours.

-• Flavour-wise, you want a mix of subtle and strong, plus different textures.
+2. Flavour-wise, you want a mix of subtle and strong, plus different textures.
 Think white mould, washed rind, blue, cheddar, semi-hard and hard styles.

-• Use a different knife for each cheese, so you don’t muddy the flavours.
+4. Use a different knife for each cheese, so you don’t muddy the flavours.

-• Sides matter, whether it’s strawberries, quince paste or honey.
+5. Sides matter, whether it’s strawberries, quince paste or honey.
 Choose accompaniments that will either complement or contrast the cheese (see below).

-• Generosity is key, so don’t skimp on servings.
+6. Generosity is key, so don’t skimp on servings.
 For pre-dinner drinks allow 50–100g per person.
 If you’re skipping the main and just having cheese, go for 150–250g per person.

-• Ricotta – dukkah and extra virgin olive oil
+Ricotta: serve with dukkah and extra virgin olive oil

-• Raclette – potato chips and pickles
+Raclette: serve with potato chips and pickles

-• Cheddar – thin slices of fruit cake
+Cheddar: serve with thin slices of fruit cake

-• Burrata – fresh figs and pomegranate molasses
+Burrata: serve with fresh figs and pomegranate molasses